ogcrystals/traits/README.md

 # OG:CR traits generation algortithm and data

 OG:CR is a generative art project that consists of 10301 unique 3D crystals generated based on blockchain data.
 The following text describes how the traits are calculated from the raw data containing transactions list and wallets metadata.
-The scene file was created and tested in Houdini 18.5.633.
+The scene file **ogcr_traits_01_02.hip** was created, tested, and intendet to be used in **Houdini 18.5.633**.

 <br>